ahutanu/sandbooks.space/README.md

 1. **Import Markdown**: Click the Sync icon in the header -> "Import Markdown Note" to load existing `.md` files.
 2. **Local Sync**: Click "Open Folder" in the sidebar to sync your notes directly with a folder on your computer.
 3. **Export**: Click "Export Notes" in the Sync menu to download all notes as JSON.

+### Importing Jupyter Notebooks

+1. Click the **Notebook** toolbar and choose **"Import .ipynb"**
+2. Select a notebook file from your computer
+3. Sandbooks converts cells (code, markdown, raw) while preserving outputs (text, HTML, images)
+4. Notebook data is stored locally so you can reopen it instantly

 ### Keyboard Shortcuts